kexiZeroing/kexiZeroing.github.io/src/blog/how-common-web-mechanisms-work-under-the-hood.md

 ## Vite dev server
 Key points:
 - Vite pre-bundles dependencies using esbuild.
 - Vite serves source code over native ESM.
-This is essentially letting the browser take over part of the job of a bundler: Vite only needs to transform and serve source code on demand, as the browser requests it.
+This is essentially letting the browser take over part of the job of a bundler.
+Vite only needs to transform and serve source code on demand, as the browser requests it.

-> Vite bridges the gap between the way we want to write code and the way the browser understands code.
-It does this by providing a development server runtime that transforms our code to a format the browser understands.
-It also provides a builder that transforms our code to a production ready format with a lot of optimizations.

 ```js
 import MagicString from 'magic-string';